WarpZephyr/AcOpenServer/README.md

 Currently still working on the base server code and getting past the authentication step.

 # Building
+Currently only building on windows is directly supported.
+However adding other platforms may be doable.

+Make sure the project is not under strange folders.
+Try to have no folders with spaces, -, or # in the path.
+Ideally try to have no folders with symbols in the path.
+This is because the native projects use CMake and it may not like odd paths.

 First build the native libraries:
 1. Go to the native/tools folder
 2. Run native_generate_vs2022.bat